ArashMozhdehi/651-Final-Project-Backend/README.md

 The following technologies are adopted for this project:
 - RESTful API powered by Flask library of Python;
 - Backend application developed by Flask library of Python;
-- Database design by PostgreSQL RDBMS and hosted in heroku.
+- Database design by PostgreSQL RDBMS and hosted in heroku;
 - Distance travelled calculation by Haversine Distance library of Python;
 - Google Places and Geocoding APIs.